acmoura/acmoura.github.io/content/publication/bedblocking.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Journal of Health Economics (forthcoming)" publication_short = ""
+publication = "Journal of Health Economics" publication_short = ""

 # Is this a selected publication? (true/false)